quarterback/2023blog/src/pages/about.md

 # Coaching

-Ron Bronson is entering his fourth year as Head Girls Varsity Tennis Coach at Catlin Gabel School in Portland.
-After the pandemic cut his first short before matches began, he's led the Eagles to back-to-back District & League titles, as well as consecutive district singles & doubles individual titles.

-Additionally, the team won the Oregon 4A/3A/2A/1A State Championship in 2022, after a school-record 7 players advanced to the state tournament and finishing with a state singles finalist, state singles 3rd place & singles quarterfinalist, doubles quarterfinalist & doubles consolation champions along the way.
-In 2022, he was named District Coach of the Year.

-While Head Varsity Tennis at Cheyenne Central HS in Wyoming, he led the girls team to a South Regional & Conference Championship, and a 3rd place finish at state.
-That season, the team featured the Girls State champion at 2nd singles, Girls State finalist at 1st singles, 4 Regional Champions and 4 Regional Finalists.

-He was also Head Boys Tennis Coach at Oregon City High School in 2019 where the team earned OSAA All-State Academic Team honors.
+Ron Bronson has coached tennis interimittently for close to 20 years.
+Since 2020, he's served as Head Girls Varsity Tennis Coach at Catlin Gabel School in Portland, where he led the team to the 2022 Oregon 4A-1A State Championship.
+As a head coach, his teams combined have claimed 3 Regional/District & Conference titles.
+He's coached 11x All-State selections, 16x All-District/Conference selections, in addition to a state singles champion, 2 state singles finalists, 7 District/Regional singles & doubles champions, and one Division 1 recruit.
+Ron dual meet record is currently 43-18-1 over 5 varsity seasons.

-After a number of summers at camps throughout New England and the Midwest, he spent a season at Aurora University as a men's assistant coach & led tennis programs in Colorado.
+He's previously coached boys & girls HS tennis in Oregon, Colorado, and Wyoming.
+He's also spent several summers at camps in New England leading tennis programs for players of all ages and ability levels, and spent a season as a collegiate assistant coach in Illinois.

-His coaching career dual record is 43-18-1.

 After a four-year stint in the US Air Force, Ron spent one season playing singles & doubles at Monmouth College in Illinois, where was also a team captain.
-He was a four-year letter winner at Plainfield (NJ) High School, where he was part of three NJSIAA state playoff teams, and a conference championship his senior season when the squad matched the school-record for most wins (17), while serving as team captain.
+He was a four-year letter winner at Plainfield (NJ) High School, where he was part of three NJSIAA state playoff teams, and won a conference championship (the first tennis title in school history) his senior season when the squad matched the school-record for most wins (17), and served as a team captain.